1Cyan/worktable/Outputs.md

 - Duplicate particles

     Although HBT+ subhalos are defined to have exclusive particle lists, a trace amount of duplicate particles can be expected after subhalos switch hosts.
-This is because the source subhalos, from which the self-bound subhalos are computed, are inherited from progenitors that share some particles with their hosts, to allow for accretion within the subgroups.
+This is because the source subhalos, from which the self-bound subhalos are computed, are inherited from progenitors which usually share some particles with their host halos.
+These duplicate source particles are subject to a recursive masking procedure before unbinding within the host, and thus will not leave duplicates in the bound particles normally.
+However, if a subhalo is ejected from one host halo and merges into another host, then the masking procedure, which only works in the host-scope, will not be able to clean the duplicates.

 ## Notes for users migrating from `HBT` to `HBT+`
 HBT and HBT+ have different algorithmic details.
 They are not expected to give identical results.